Follow TV Tropes

 • Mrs. Jones actually advocates for Alex to be treated as an agent when she is the one who wants him to be able to get out of spying in order to live as a normal teenage boy in the books.
 She even argues with Alan Blunt over the matter.

-• Adaptational Seriousness: Damien Cray, big time.
-He was one of the most comedic villains of the books, being a loony pop star and Psychopathic Manchild with a penchant for elaborate Death Traps, namely a life-sized mock-up of the "Feathered Serpent" game (which he tossed homeless people into For the Evulz) and crushing the greedy traitor Charlie Roper with small change.
-Here, though, he's portrayed as considerably more stable (on the surface anyway), but no less of a dangerous maniac, being handed a Freudian Excuse for his Evil Plan to destroy the world's major drug-producing nationshe found his idolised older brother dead of a drug overdose when he was a young child.
-In fact, his relative sanity makes him more frightening, as he's absolutely seething with barley contained rage whenever someone messes with his plans, leading you to wonder when he's going to explosively snap...
-Which, as it turns out, he never does.
-Furthermore, it appears that he's trying to be a No-Nonsense Nemesis, but he keeps getting interrupted before he can shoot Alex.
+• Adaptational Seriousness: Damien Cray was one of the most comedic villains of the books, being a loony pop star and Psychopathic Manchild with a penchant for elaborate Death Traps, namely a life-sized mock-up of his company’s video game and crushing a greedy traitor with small change.
+Here, he's portrayed as much more stable and down-to-earth (on the surface), with a more logical reason for his apocalyptic Evil Plan.
+In fact, his relative sanity makes him more frightening, as he's absolutely seething with barely contained rage whenever someone messes with his plans, leading you to wonder when he's going to explosively snap.
+He also keeps trying to be a No-Nonsense Nemesis, but keeps getting interrupted before he can Just Shoot Alex.

 • Almost Kiss: Alex and Sabina nearly lock lips in Air Force One's communications centre after calling off the nuclear strikes...
 But are interrupted by Department combat agents.
 This may or may not be a good thing, given that the passion was probably fuelled by a "we-just-saved-the-world-and-we're-not-dead" adrenaline rush, and Sabina seems to decide that they should be Just Friends later.